kavoori/kavoori.github.io/_posts/2015-02-23-jmx-console-with-jdk8.markdown

 	.....
 {% endhighlight %}

 Some googling led me to [this](https://bz.apache.org/bugzilla/show_bug.cgi?id=56613) bug and it was suggested there that I would need a newer Eclipse ECJ compiler.
-Why JBoss is using the Eclipse compiler that is used in Eclipse JDT is beyond me.
+Why JBoss (or Tomcat internally) is using the Eclipse JDT's Java compiler to compile JSP is beyond me.

 Fortunately, the ECJ compiler jar was available in the Maven Repo.